 The founding conference was held at Unesco headquarters in Paris in December 1957.
 Fifty experts from 15 countries attended to establish the Association for promotion throughout the world of the development of research on problems related to press, radio, television and films.
 The Association's membership list included about 200 names of institutes, educational establishments and individuals.
 Educators in journalism were the most numerous on the individual list of educators and sociologists.
-Fernad Terrou from France was elected as the first President.
+Fernand Terrou from France was elected as the first President.

-The first General Assembly after the founding conference was held in Milan, Italy, in 1959.
-It was combined with a Colloquium that was organized with FIEJ (International Federation of Publishers) and the International Council for TV and Film.
+The first General Assembly after the founding conference was held in Milan, Italy, in October 1959.
+It was combined with a Colloquium that was organized with FIEJ (International Federation of Newspaper Publishers) and the International Council for TV and Film.
 The topic was The Mutual Influence of the Means of Information.
-The Colloquium opened with a report by the later iAMCR president Jacques Bourquin on "The press in the modern world; how to protect originality and effect on public opinion."
-The president of the IAMCR Fernand Terrou presented a paper on the comparative legal situation of the big information media.
-Other IAMCR members presented papers, among them Mrs E. Noelle Neumann.
+The Colloquium opened with a report by the later IAMCR President Jacques Bourquin on "The press in the modern world; how to protect originality and effect on public opinion".
+President Fernand Terrou presented a paper on the comparative legal situation of the big information media and papers were presented also by other IAMCR members, among them Mrs Elisabeth Noelle-Neumann.
 In the afternoon of October 6 the General Assembly took place.
 Most important on the agenda were elections.
-Raymond Nixon (USA) was elected president, Fernand Terrou became Secretary General with as adjunct Jacques Kayser of France, and as treasurer Jacques Bourquin was elected.
-Among the proposals for statutory change the following points were discussed: the rotating of the function of president, the strengthening of the secretariat, and the facilitating of the development of sections.
+Raymond Nixon (USA) was elected President, Fernand Terrou became Secretary General with as adjunct Jacques Kayser of France, and as Treasurer Jacques Bourquin was elected.
+Among the proposals for statutory change the following points were discussed: the rotating of the function of President, the strengthening of the secretariat, and the facilitating of the development of sections.
 The meeting discussed the appointment of a commission for terminology and methodology.